jxhou/ContentExplorer/design docs/ngrx for state management.md

 4. reducer content:
 Each *.reducer.ts file define a sub-module state interface, and an initial state for the sub-module along with reducer function.
 Basic element selectors of the state are also defined.

+Best practice for reducer function: Each reducer function should have type definitions for each input parameters, and return type.
+When create new immutable states, using spread operator instead of Object.assign to enable strict type checking to prevent any invalid property of state (see reference 11) and example in \src\app\store\reducers\theme.ts.

 The barrel store/reducers/index.ts will define a composite state interface and a composite reducers for the entire module, besides roll up the exports from children.
 The best practice for defining the composite reducers is to use ActionReducerMap with state interface to make sure the reducers matching with state interface. e.g.
 ```